liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### What changed?

-The *Asset Tag Properties* service have been removed.
+The *Asset Tag Properties* have been removed.
+The service doesn't exist anymore and the API in Asset Tag Service doesn't have this parameter anymore.

+The behavior associated to tags properties in Asset Publisher Portlet and XSL Portlet has been removed.

 #### Who is affected?

-This affects any plugins using Asset Tag Properties service.
+This affects any plugin using the Asset Tag Properties service.

 #### How should I update my code?

-If you are using this functionality, you can achieve the same behaviour with Asset Categories.
+If you are using this functionality, you can achieve the same behaviour with *Asset Category Properties*.

+If you are using the Asset Tag Service, update your method calls just removing the properties[] parameter.

 #### Why was this change made?